askonube/Threat-Hunting-Scenario-Lurker/README.md

 <img width="1066" height="446" alt="Screenshot 2025-07-11 165349" src="https://github.com/user-attachments/assets/c6e1f572-25fc-4bdb-9cc9-34153d88a4c0" />

 It is very likely that the threat actor was interested in the file `QuarterlyCryptoHoldings.docx`, as it would contain significant information regarding cryptocurrency ownership.
 Due to the importance of this document, it is reasonable to assume that the threat actor decided to exfiltrate it.
-Before exfiltration, the threat actor would typically access the file one last time, which aligns with the timeline shown in the logs below.
+Before exfiltration, the threat actor would typically access the file one last time, which aligns with the timeline shown in the logs below at `2025-06-16T06:12:28.2856483Z`.

 ```kql
 DeviceEvents